 Model:

-The image of depicts a (picture e, sense, state, etc.) of
+The image of depicts a (picture, sense, state, etc.) of

-because the reader (sees, envision ns, realizes) that
+because the reader (sees, envisions s, realizes) that

-This i
+This is

 significant because

 Example:

-to get away from the gathering fascination with the inebriated confine, restrain, and render remains discomfitted yet seems significant because the reade Figurative Language: Note that the metaphore of the met ng in Tom and Myrtle's apartment at the sed and adulterous events that are occurring one helpless, Nick, due perhaps to a lack ans unable to confront or reject the lies and remust question Nick's declaration that he were made and provide the context in which or simile and provide the context in which or simile to the meaning of this text.
-As g.
-The reader can see that much as ropes of experience or a flawed moral code, d pretenses of the party guests.
-This is e is tolerant and honest. ch it appears in the text. void generic commentary.
-Provide an
+to get away from the gathering with the inebriated and adults restrain, and render one helph discomfited yet seems unable because the reader must questricted.
+Figurative Language: Note the metaphore of the met pull[ing]" Nick back to the party "as if varied in Tom and Myrtle's apartment at the same rous events that are occurring.
+The reader less, Nick, due perhaps to a lack of experience to confront or reject the lies and pretenses tion Nick's declaration that he is tolerant a detaphor or Simile or simile and provide the context in which is or simile to the meaning of this text.
+Avoid tention to your own diction.
+It enhances y me time that it dramatizes his fascination can see that much as ropes confine, once or a flawed moral code, remains as of the party guests.
+This is significant and honest.
+In it appears in the text.
+In it appears in the text.
+In it appears in the text.

-original insight.
-Pay a Model: attention to your own diction.
-It enhances your analysis.
+Model:

-is compared to (y) This is fitting
+The subject of (x) is compared to (y) This is fitting

-and (y)
+because (x) and (y) share these characteristics: (a)

 and (b) This is

-significant because